 I’ve Never Met Napoleon, but I plan to Find the Time: The Napoleon Cocktail

 The film, lovingly restored by British film historian, Kevin Brownlow, came to Washington, DC with a live orchestra performing the soundtrack.
 I missed it.
 I thought, well, now I’ll never see it.
-A few years later when I was in college, it played at a small art house cinema near campus.
+A few years later, it played at a small art house cinema near the university I was attending.
 No live orchestra, to be sure, but I would at least be able to see it with the recorded music score.
 My best friend and I bought our tickets and anxiously waited in the lobby where they were serving cheap white wine and brie on crackers.
 We got to our seats and wondered what it would be like.
 There probably were not fifty people in that stuffy little theater, but I didn’t care.
 The screen was small, the seats were uncomfortable, and the floor was sticky, but with the opening scene of school boys having a snowball fight, the screen seemed as big as life itself, and I forgot my numb buttocks.
 When young Bonaparte’s pet eagle returns to comfort him after he is cast out in the snow for fighting with the boys who had released his pet, I felt a little tear in the corner of my eye.
 It was all very French and very fictitious and supremely captivating.
 The experience was only heightened by the French woman who happened to be seated behind us offering the occasional exclamation of “Ah, merveilleux!” or “Oh, Déchirant” or “Splendide!”
 And when Napoleon, escaping from Corsica in a small boat during a storm, unfurls the French tricolor flag he had seized from the reigning anti-French government and uses it as a sail, I thought the woman was going to have a conniption.
 “Vive la France!”

 From the first scenes of Napoleon as a boy cadet to the final triptych of Napoleon’s triumphant march into Italy, I sat enraptured (despite the fact that I had a couple of champagnes at intermission and desperately needed to pee for the last half hour of the film).
 It is not an occasion I am likely to forget (the film, of course, not the sprint to the restroom afterwards).